Dalphi/dalphi/README.md

 DALPHI will automatically render your template with the correct interface and iterate over the accessible annotation documents.

 You will note the JavaScript method `window.text_nominal.annotateWith` in the `button`'s `onclick` event.
-This method as part of the class which class name has to match the interface type could look like the following.
+This method could look like the following and is part of a [coffee](http://coffeescript.org/) class which name has to match the interface type.

 ```coffee
 class text_nominal extends AnnotationIteration